jovalle/technis/README.md

 Gave up on the Let's Encrypt + Cloudflare DNS bundle as an automated certificate resolver due to what seems to be an unsupported TLD (.is) and rate limiting obstacles while troubleshooting.

-Using cert-manager to issue once and maintain (cert-manager will auto-renew) a wildcard cert for the cluster workloads (*.k8s.techn.is).
+Using cert-manager to issue once and maintain (cert-manager will auto-renew) a wildcard cert for the cluster workloads (*.techn.is).
 Setting TLSStore to leverage this cert by default and configured via CLI redirection of all HTTP requests to the "websecure" (HTTPS) entrypoint.